sparlund/new_abaqus/README.md

 | new_abaqus  | 420.48 | 427.86 | 2531.56 | 2532.4 | 4009.0 | 6494.25 | 6705.02| 6705.3 |

 ## Example #3, tuning fork in 3D
 A tuning fork made up of 4 thousand second order tetra element (C3D10).
-This took close to an hour to solve on my laptop!
+This mesh has 23 thousand degrees of freedom and took close to an hour to solve on my laptop.

 There results between Abaqus(C) and this software is still good, but a few modes are off by ~40-70 Hz, which is a little strange.
 Not clear why that is, yet.